Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 1. Queries that use facets may be more performative than an alternative query without facets.
 2. The syntax of queries that use facets may be simpler than the syntax of alternative queries without facets.

-We say more about those two advantages below

 ### 2.3.
 Configuring facets

 The following eXist-db *collection.xconf* index file creates a simple facet for the publisher of our corpus documents: